Nowshin1077/Pet-Projects/README.md

 # Pet-Projects
-Side projects to learn more.
+This repository consist with list of pet projects I am doing to learn new technologies.

 | Name      | DIFFICULTY  | Tech  | Repo Link |
 | ------------- |:----------------:| -----------:|------:|